kinecosystem/kin-sdk-node/README.md

             //save minimum fee
         });
 ```
-The returned fee amount is in quarks (0.00001 Kin).
+The returned fee amount is in Quarks (0.00001 Kin).
 #### Getting Transaction Data
 To review a transaction, use `getTransactionData` with the transaction's ID: